SameeUzZama/coinspaze/README.md

 Submit Button will not be enabled until all mandatory fields are filled which is email and ammount.

-On Success - Displaying Success in Alert.
+On Success - Data will add in db.json file where we can use API also and Displaying Success in Alert.

 [formValidation.webm](https://user-images.githubusercontent.com/94825943/187995107-e0381d5b-a115-42bc-badd-f53d1ce4bf2b.webm)